By Jane Parent

 1. Be Realistic.
 Ask your athlete: Why does she want to play sports in college?

 Is it for the scholarship, the glory, and prestige of a big name program, or simply because she loves the game?
 If Division I is out of reach — DI is typically for the most elite players — and she still wants to play, it’s still possible.
 “There may be some college, somewhere, that would love to have her,” says Janis Meredith, the author of seven sports parenting survival guides, a coach’s wife, and a sports mom who sees life from both sides of the bench.

 2. Look Beyond Division I.

 DI represents only 345 of the NCAA’s 1,066 member institutions.
-There are still hundreds of Division II and III schools with competitive, high-caliber athletic programs where your athlete can be “challenged, stretched, pushed, but they don’t own you, and you still get to enjoy a balanced college experience,” says Meredith.
+There are still hundreds of Division II schools, and Division III schools, with competitive, high-caliber athletic programs where your athlete can be “challenged, stretched, pushed, but they don’t own you, and you still get to enjoy a balanced college experience,” says Meredith.
 In addition, the National Association of Intercollegiate Athletics (NAIA), while smaller than the NCAA, represents 300 schools that offer athletic scholarships plus merit (academic) scholarships and financial aid.

 “Everyone tends to focus on DI, but there are a lot of great opportunities at other levels,” agrees Julie Jones, head softball coach for the University of Akron.